Grodelek/SocialMediaApp/README.md

 # To do App
-To do app using Flask framework with sqlite database connectivity.
+Simple To-do-app using Flask framework with sqlite database connectivity.